fbpx

 You Found Kittens, Now What?

+You Found Kittens, Now What?
 Have you noticed more and more kittens lately?
 At Town Cats, we have too, and while you might think they are abandoned or in need, they are not always; read below for some quick tips to identify how you can help all the new kittens we are seeing this spring.
-For more information on how you can help, visit: https://www.towncats.org/stray-cats/ Step #1 Visual Cues: First, you need to wait and watch.
+Check out our Stray Cats information page to learn more.
+Step #1 - Visual Cues: First, you need to wait and watch.
 While doing so, try to read the visible cues that reveal the health of the kitten(s).
-Look for signs to indicate that they may have been without care for a significant amount of time: crying or squalling due to lack of nutrition, fur that is matted or dirty, severely underweight, or significant lethargy.
-Where did you find them?
-Are they…
+Look for signs to indicate that they may have been without care for a significant amount of time: crying or squalling due to lack of nutrition, fur that is matted or dirty, severely underweight, or significant lethargy.…

 Read More